-A result of the 113.1 % increase in revenue this period compared to the previous period.
+The Trade Receivables increased by 57.9% primarily due to the 113.1% increase in revenue this period compared to the previous period.

-48.9% decrease in Inventory

-This is the normal minimum inventory requirement given the current growth in revenue.
+The Group's Inventory decrease by 48.9%.
+Nonetheless, this is the normal minimum inventory requirement given the current growth in revenue.